 "Needing and wanting, can be the same thing," Grim said.
 "And should be.
 Like work and play.
 If we're doing either one the way we should, then they are the same thing.
+A merging of the have tos and want to.
 Like..." he continued, feeling a future time and thought coming to him.
 "Pleasure and pain being the same thing."

 "A quote from Nikos Katzanakis' last novel," Promethius thought but didn't say.
-"Nikos being....someone who well....one of you will reincarnated into, eventually, after serving so many people who need people as loners.
-Who plant seeds in children who are ours, and ones who were born to other fathers.
-Which will germinate."
-Instead, Promethius remained silent.
+"Nikos being....someone who well....one of you will reincarnated into, eventually, after serving so many people who need people.
+While you are loners, even with someone you love, which one of you will write in a song that will be both true and popular when you reincarnate into a hippie-redneck music star.
+You both will plant seeds in children who are ours, and ones who were born to other fathers.
+Human seeds that will germinate," Promethius thought but...decided not to give voice to.
+Instead, he remained silent.
 He pointed to a light in the sky that only he seemed to notice.
 A beam came down, laying its point on the other side of a hill.
-One that, according to what he was told in his training for this Mission, only he could see.
-He worked his way over the mound of dirt, his deteriorating feet barely able to hold himself up.
+He worked his way over to a mound of dirt covering an instillation which was supposed to be a launch pad, his deteriorating feet barely able to hold himself up.
 "I've gotta go, and so do you."